Truncated Variational Expectation Maximization: Discussion

 By considering one TV-EM iteration in its explicit form (\ref{EqnTVEMExplicit}), also note that TV-EM is very different, e.g., (A)~from \citet[][]{RezendeMohamed2015} who use normalizing flows and consider continuous latents, (B)~from \citet[][]{RanganathEtAl2015} who successively apply mean-field approach to realize latent dependencies, or (C)~from work by \citet[][]{TranEtAl2015} based on copulas.
 Further related studies are work by \citet[][]{SalimansEtAl2015} who use Markov Chain Monte Carlo (MCMC) samplers and treat the samples as auxiliary variables within a standard variational free energy framework as well as studies using stochastic variational inference \citep[][]{HoffmanEtAl2013,HoffmanBlei2015}, where auxiliary distributions for Markov chains are defined and used to approximate true posteriors.
 Moreover, \citet[][]{GuEtAl2015} use variational distributions as proposal distributions to realize flexible and efficient MCMC sampling.
 All these approaches are more indirect than the direct treatment of latent states as variational parameters as done by TV-EM. \citet[][]{SalimansEtAl2015}, for instance, also make a number of choices to define appropriate MCMC samplers (and they focus on models with continuous latents), \citet[][]{HoffmanBlei2015} do require sampling to estimate analytical intractabilities for their variational lower bound, and \citet[][]{GuEtAl2015} use variational distributions as a means to improve approximations by of MCMC sampling.
 For TV-EM, sampling is one option to vary the variational parameters, the procedure is by definition tractable for sufficiently small $\KKn$, and lower bounds are provably monotonically increased.
 On the other hand, TV-EM is constrained to discrete latents, and (as a novel approach) the performance for many concrete applications (which has been demonstrated for the other approaches discussed) remains to be explored.

-In any case, the very active research on such and other very recent methods for a `black-box' optimization framework highlight (A)~the requirement for powerful and efficient approaches for advanced data models, and (B)~the short-comings of previous mean-field or Gaussian approximations.
+In any case, the very active research on such and other very recent methods for a `black-box' optimization framework highlight (A)~the requirement for powerful and efficient approaches for advanced data models, and (B)~the short-comings of conventional approximations.
 The use of collections of hidden states within variational approaches, e.g., as done by \citet[][]{SalimansEtAl2015,HoffmanBlei2015,GuEtAl2015} or with truncated approaches \citep[][]{LuckeEggert2010,SheltonEtAl2011,SheikhEtAl2014,SheikhLucke2016}, seems to be a promising general strategy in this respect.